Table of Contents

 The vibrating tuning fork is placed on the patient’s mastoid bone behind the ear.
 The patient is asked to say when he or she is no longer able to hear the sound.
 At that moment, the still vibrating fork is placed in front of the patient’s ear.
 Normally, the patient should hear the sound again, as air conduction (AC) is better than bone conduction (BC) and can transmit quieter sounds.
 This is referred to as Rinne positive.
 If the sound is not heard by AC, the diagnosis is Rinne negative.
 Both findings are possible with an impaired ear:

-- Rinne positive: AC and the middle ear still work better than BC.
+- Rinne positive: AC still works better than BC.
 Damage has to be located in the inner ear (sensorineural hearing loss), which means that both ways of conduction are affected in the same way.

 - Rinne negative: AC does not work as well as BC.
 Because this is pathological, the damage has to be located in the middle ear.
 It is conductive hearing loss.